KBO League: Teams

-League sponsorship

 Broadcasters

-Most of the games are currently aired by KBS2, KBS N Sports, MBC, MBC Sports+, SBS, SBS Sports, and SPOTV.
+In South Korea, most of the games are aired free-to-air on MBC, SBS and KBS2, and at pay television on KBS N Sports, MBC Sports+, SBS Sports and SPOTV1/2.

-Amid the disruption of international sport due to the COVID-19 pandemic, the league reached a U.S. broadcast deal with ESPN for the 2020 season; games were called remotely by ESPN Major League Baseball personalities such as Karl Ravech and Eduardo Pérez.
+Between 2021 and 2023, SPOTV broadcast selected games in the ASEAN region.

+In 2024, streaming platform TVING became the exclusive home of the KBO League, marking the end of the league's free online broadcast era in South Korea.
+In June that same year, free streaming service SOOP acquired the rights to broadcast all KBO games outside of South Korea through the 2026 season.

 Ballparks

 In addition to these ballparks, the Lotte Giants play some games at Ulsan Munsu Baseball Stadium, the Samsung Lions at Pohang Baseball Stadium and the Hanwha Eagles at Cheongju Baseball Stadium.

 Attendance figures

-The league has recently enjoyed a surge in popularity, with increased attendance every year.

-In 2016 season, a new national record of over 8 million attendance figures was set.
-There was massive increase of 1 million compared with previous season.
+In the 2016 season, a new national record was set with more than 8 million spectators.
+There was a big increase of 1 million compared to the previous season.

-The record was smashed again in 2017 season with over 8.4 million fans to their games during the regular season.
-Bears, Twins, Giants and Tigers all attracted over 1 million fans.
-The average game attendance was above 11,600 fans.

-This increase in popularity has been accompanied by the building of larger and more modern ballparks to further enhance the fan experience and their expenditures during games, such as Gwangju-Kia Champions Field (2014), Gocheok Sky Dome (2016), Daegu Samsung Lions Park (2016), and Changwon NC Park (2019).
+The record was broken again in the 2017 season with over 8.4 million fans at the regular season games.
+The Bears, Twins, Giants and Tigers all attracted over 1 million fans, and the average game attendance was above 11,600 fans.
+This increase in popularity has been accompanied by the building of larger and more modern ballparks to further enhance the fan experience and their expenditures during games, such as the Gwangju-Kia Champions Field (2014), Gocheok Sky Dome (2016), Daegu Samsung Lions Park (2016), Changwon NC Park (2019), and Daejeon Hanwha Life Ballpark (2025).

+The record was once again surpassed in the 2025 season, when more than 12 million fans watched the entire regular season.

+The KBO League has shown significant growth among female audiences in recent years; data from the early 2024 season showed that approximately 54% of ticket holders were female, with the majority being in their 20s.
+Survey released after the 2024 season not only confirmed the early season data, but also showed that women in their 30s also had a strong interest in the league and were more interested in financially supporting their favorite teams than their male counterparts.
+The growth in the number of female fans continued in the 2025 season, with women representing approximately 58% of all tickets sold.